Best road bike tyres in 2024 | 14 of our favourite clincher and tubeless tyres

 Michelin Power Cup TLR road tyre

-• Verdict: Competitively low rolling resistance with good ride feel
+• Pros: Competitively low rolling resistance with a good ride feel; lightweight; well-priced

 The Power Cup TLR is Michelin’s only tubeless option for road bikes, but thankfully it’s a very good one.